radicle-dev/radicle.xyz/_guides/seeder.md

 Make sure it fits your needs by editing the file directly, or creating an override using `systemctl edit`.

-> The`systemd` unit should be configured to run your node process as the `seed`
+> The downloaded `systemd` unit file is configured to run your node process
-> user, for security reasons.
-This is already the case in the above service
-> file.
+> as the `seed` user and group, for security reasons.
+If you set up a different
+> user or group name, or set a passphrase during `rad auth`, you will have to
+> make edits to this file before proceeding.

 When you're ready, you can **enable** and **run** the service: